 I tried two of these venues twice each, and from the moment I entered all the way during the few casual conversations I tried to strike up, I had the clear feeling of not being welcomed.
 Avoid at all costs, whether you are alone or with your wing man, since people go to table bars to remain all night with their own friends.
 Nightgamers not welcomed.

 I’m not an alternative person myself, and the places I like the most are early-evening bars and classy bars.
 But still, at some point I realised the situation in the place where I was regularly going was so shit, that I decided to give the alternative bars a go.
 I was thinking that maybe they had a friendlier mood and more “open-minded” girls in there?
-The mood was surely friendlier, the “open-mindedness” of the girls was remaining at the low western standards though.
+The mood was surely friendlier, the “open-mindedness” of the girls was firmly anchored to the low Western levels though.

 I tried two of these venues one time each.
 They had pretty much the same architecture: very small ground floor, with a small bar and a capacity of 20-30 people max, then bigger basement with loud music and low lights.
 Upstairs you realistically have one maximum two approaches only, especially at the beginning of the night when there are not so many people, since if you keep approaching you switch from being a cool sociable guy to being a desperate guy who hits on every girl.
 Downstairs I just didn’t like it, since people were smoking, the music was loud, a few men were eyeing me, and it was all about dancing rather than striking up some light conversations followed by some good teasing.

-These places can be a lot of fun if you are out with your friends, inefficient AF if you are flying solo.
-Disco bars are not nightclubs, but rather places that look half like a pub and half like a bar, and where people dance like crazy.
+These places can be a lot of fun if you are out with your friends, but inefficient AF if you are flying solo.
+Disco bars are not nightclubs, but rather they look half like a pub and half like a bar, and people dance like crazy in there.

-One of my nights out, just after leaving an early-evening bar on my way to changing venue (Nightgame Quick Turnaround Method), I casually opened two girls who were passing by with my go-to nightgame street opener (see at the very bottom of the post).
+One of my nights out, just after leaving an early-evening bar on my way to changing venue (Nightgame Quick Turnaround Method), I casually opened two girls who were passing by with my go-to nightgame street opener (see at the very bottom of that post).
 They were friendly and invited me to join them for the night.
 Sounded good.
-We walked say 200 metres to this Spanish disco bar, where we joined a group of roughly 10 people in total.
+We walked say 200 metres to this Spanish disco bar, where we joined a group of roughly ten people in total.
 I was welcomed very well by all of them, and after some circumstantial conversation we entered inside.
 It was a blast: loud high-energy music, people dancing like crazy everywhere, including on the tables and on the sofas, bartenders pouring drinks directly in people’s mouth, you get the idea.
-I had a lot of fun that night, we were dancing in a circle the 10 of us, but social pressure was high everywhere, it was palpable.
+I had a lot of fun that night, the ten of us were dancing in a circle, but social pressure was high everywhere, it was palpable.
 This is the kind of place where you would expect a few people making out as the night goes by, but nisba.

 The solo nightgamer encounters high struggle in places like this, since here you interact with other people by dancing rather than talking, but considering that disco bars are fairly small and girls are there with their own friends, social pressure is very high as a result.

 These places are bad everywhere in the world.
-People go there to show off their “high status” (sure) and there is a try-hard general mood in there.
-Entitlement is everywhere, and you can see a lot of bored divas with their classical snob expression on their faces.
+People go there to show off their “high status” (sure) and there is an overall Try-Hard mood as a result.
+Entitlement is everywhere, and you can see a lot of bored Divas with their classical snob expression on their faces.

 People are just in static exposition in the snob bars.
 I tried some of them, and both the people in there and the venues themselves looked just incredibly sad to me.
 As bad as it gets for picking up girls.